patronasxdxd/dev/README.md

 ## Gas compensation

-In Threshold USD, we want to maximize liquidation throughput, and ensure that undercollateralized Troves are liquidated promptly by “liquidators” - agents who may also hold Stability Pool deposits, and who expect to profit from liquidations.
+In Threshold USD, we want to maximize liquidation throughput, and ensure that undercollateralized Vaults are liquidated promptly by “liquidators” - agents who may also hold Stability Pool deposits, and who expect to profit from liquidations.

 However, gas costs in Ethereum are substantial.
-If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized Troves for too long.
+If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized Vaults for too long.

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

 Gas compensation is paid in a mix of thUSD and collateral.
 While the collateral is taken from the liquidated Vault, the thUSD is provided by the borrower.
 When a borrower first issues debt, some thUSD is reserved as a Liquidation Reserve.
 A liquidation transaction thus draws collateral from the vault(s) it liquidates, and sends the both the reserved thUSD and the compensation in collateral to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple Troves, each Vault contributes thUSD and collateral towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple Vaults, each Vault contributes thUSD and collateral towards the total compensation for the transaction.

 Gas compensation per liquidated Vault is given by the formula:

-Gas compensation = `200 thUSD + 0.5% of trove’s collateral (collateral)`
+Gas compensation = `200 thUSD + 0.5% of vault’s collateral (collateral)`

 The intentions behind this formula are:
-- To ensure that smaller Troves are liquidated promptly in normal times, at least
+- To ensure that smaller Vaults are liquidated promptly in normal times, at least
-- To ensure that larger Troves are liquidated promptly even in extreme high gas price periods.
+- To ensure that larger Vaults are liquidated promptly even in extreme high gas price periods.
 The larger the Vault, the stronger the incentive to liquidate it.

 ### Gas compensation schedule